M3SOulu/ECSA2025_CentralityChangeProneness/README.md

 # Using the replication package

+All commands should be executed in the root directory of the repository.

 ## Preparation and installation

 Follow the instructions in [INSTALL](INSTALL.md) to install and configure all used tools.

+## Cloning the projects

+Use the script [clone_projects.sh](clone_projects.sh) to create the seven versions of `train-ticket` in the [Projects](Projects) directory.

 ##  `Code2DFD` and centrality metrics
 All DFDs are reconstructed with [c65b4a](https://github.com/tuhh-softsec/code2DFD/tree/c65b4a081ed2ca1618319e5dabf9ecf590988059) version of `Code2DFD` tool.